-Segla is one of our most visited mountains in season.
-A local man said that sometimes it can be line at the top to get out on the stone where it carries 640 meters into the sea.
+Segla is one of our most visited mountains during the summer season in Senja.
+A local man said that sometimes there it is so crowded that there is a line at the top to get out on the cliff where Segla drops 640 meters into the sea.

 640 meters straight down.

 From Finnsnes to Fjordgård it takes approximately 1 hour to drive.
 When you come to Fjordgård you need to turn left and you will see a green building, the school.
 There is a road on the left side of the building that leads you to a parking lot.

 Near the parking place, there is a sign showing the route up to Segla.
 If you have any questions about this trip, feel free to ask.

 Welcome to Fjordgård.
 Segla is the mountain in the middle.

 Fjordgård is a small fishing village on the west side of Ørnfjorden, which is an extension of Øyfjord.
 From the village, you can see the beautiful Husøy.